Principle analysis of various types of flowmeters

 (7) Other principles: Marking principle (trace principle, NMR principle), related principles, etc.

-D is the inner diameter of the pipe
+2. When the inner wall of the pipe is lined;